 - Unstable illness

 All medical procedures have risks which are both known and unknown.
-There are minimal risks involved with Stromal therapy because the treatment is autologous.
-Autologous means that the stem cells or SVF cells are sourced from your own body.
+There are minimal risks involved with blood derived pluripotent Stem cell therapy because the treatment is autologous.
+Autologous means that the stem cells are sourced from your own body.
 This greatly decreases risks of rejection and complications such as allergic reactions.
 Temporary minor reactions have been observed in a small per cent of patients including flushing, heart palpitations (for a few minutes after the injection), and slightly raised temperature just after the injection.
 If you have any questions regarding possible risks incurred from the procedure please do not hesitate to ask one of our doctors during your initial consultation.

 I am an elderly person, what differences can I expect after treatment?